 Thirdly, to enable accurate global maps to be constructed from these multiple position hypotheses, despite the occasional gross error, a novel graph-based map representation was developed.
-From this map, only the most reliable relative pose estimates are selected.
+This graph models relative poses, and in a dual graph models the relative scales computed between relative poses.
+Multiple redundant relative pose estimates for each robot position are included in the graph, and from these, only the most reliable are selected.
 This outlier-free submap is optimised to generate an accurate global map, using the TORO framework.
 Fourthly, to address the problem of scale drift which occurs when navigating using a single camera, the SCORE2 scheme was developed.
 SCORE2 uses the BoW image representation to learn classes of objects present in the environment.
 Objects are measured, then the distributions of object class sizes are estimated.
 Subsequent observations of the same classes of objects enable estimates of scale to be improved.
 SCORE2 successfully reduces scale drift by 75% while navigating an indoor environment, and reduces accumulated errors by 64% while navigating a large outdoor environment.

 The schemes which have been developed for BoWSLAM have many additional applications.
-One application of the combination of robust algorithms proposed is the video mosaicing scheme described in Chapter 10.1, in which high resolution images from a UAV are stitched together in real-time in order to enlarge the camera's field of view.
+One application of the combination of robust algorithms proposed is the video mosaicing scheme described in Chapter 10, in which high resolution images from a UAV are stitched together in real-time in order to enlarge the camera's field of view.
 An additional application for the BoW scheme is in the pedestrian navigation system described in Section 5.5.2.
 In this system, the BoW scheme provides regular absolute position updates by recognising the pedestrian's location in a previously-mapped building.
 These updates are used to correct drift in the position estimates obtained by integrating measurements from a foot-mounted IMU.

 In the first chapter of this thesis, five requirements for robust positioning using a single camera were proposed.
 Firstly, I proposed that a robust single camera SLAM scheme should be able to actively detect loop closure by recognising places which have been visited previously.
 Chapter 8 demonstrated that the BoW component of BoWSLAM can reliably detect loop closure events, and can even re-localise the robot after it has become completely lost.

 The second proposed requirement was that the robot must be able to register a sequence of frames from a video, even when many of these frames are corrupted by occlusion, motion blur, or erratic camera motion.
 Again, Chapter 8 shows that positions can be computed despite sequences of frames containing motion blur, total occlusion, and erratic motion.
 Some environments still present significant challenges however, and during rapid motion, expensive scale-invariant descriptors are required, which increases processing requirements.

 The third proposed requirement was that position estimation must be robust in the presence of moving objects, and in self-similar environments.
 The BaySAC robust estimation framework, described in Chapter 7, is shown to successfully compute relative poses in the presence of moving objects, and can efficiently find inliers amongst large numbers of matches between similar-looking features in images of Antarctic ice, and in repetitive indoor environments.
 As part of BoWSLAM, position estimates are computed despite multiple moving objects, including cars and pedestrians.